Anything Anything with Rich Russo: Notable on-air events

 Every Super Bowl Sunday since 2011, Dr. Demento serves as the co-host for a special all novelty edition show.

-Notable Off Air Events
+Notable off-air events

 As an extension of the radio show, Russo began doing events with local unsigned bands on Staten Island, which then led to events in Brooklyn and New Jersey and then New York City.

 An Anything Anything show at Santos Party House drew over 700 people for a group of unsigned bands and featured a guest appearance by Andrew WK for the encore.